Swarm Conference Code of Conduct

 - Sustained disruption of talks or other events

 - Advocating for, or encouraging, any of the above behaviour

 Swarm does not tolerate discrimination or hate speech directed to any conference participants in any form, online or offline.

 We understand that not everyone is comfortable with their image being taken, for a variety of reasons.
-Sessions are usually recorded at SWARM, and this may involve your image capture.
+Online sessions are recorded at SWARM, and this may involve your image capture.
 If you are not comfortable with this, please let us know and we will take all reasonable measures to accommodate your privacy.

 SWARM is a signatory to the Diversity Charter.
 We are committed to pursuing, protecting and defending multifaceted diversity and we expect the SWARM community to welcome and respect all voices and lived experiences.

 We encourage debate and diversity of opinion at SWARM, however, we expect and ask that dissenting views or perspectives are shared civilly and respectfully at all times, in all contexts and channels.